horvay/multicam-podcast-editor/README.md

 I've created a tool to automatically do 2 things:
 1. Synchronize the videos to the main multipeople video.
 The individuals' files are always slightly off in their timing.
 2. Chunk the file videos into 5 second segments and use the individuals' video if they are mostly the only one talking for those 5 seconds.
+  - If a screenshare is active, it ensures it's shown for 10 second intervals between focusing on individuals
 3. Use jump cutting to remove dead air

 ### Dependencies